mauvilsa/user-repo/README.md

 External users need to be added to the files *~/public_svn/.htpasswd* or *~/public_git/.htpasswd*.
 For instructions on how to do this see man htpasswd(1).

+## Configuring users for personal repositories

+Unlike userdir, by default users are not enabled for personal repositories.
+To initialize a user, the system administrator needs to issue the command svnuser-init-user or gituser-init-user followed by the user.
+The initialization command creates a group for the user that the apache server can access, creates the repositories directory with the appropriate permissions, adds the user to the module configuration and finally it restarts the apache server.

+# INSTALLATION

+Currently this module is designed for debian based distributions.
+The preferred way of installation is to use the deb package, making sure that all dependencies are also installed, for example install using gdebi.

+The deb package can be easily created from the source.
+First you need to install devscripts, cmake and pandoc.
+Then the package is built by running

+$ cmake . && make deb

+If everything works as expected, you will find the deb package in the current directory.

 # COPYRIGHT